TiVo/androidx-media/CONTRIBUTING-TIVO.md

 Both of these must be updated to the same number.
 Specific steps are:

+1. Tag the `HEAD` of the release branch you are versioning, tag should be the current `-dev` version with the `-dev` suffix removed, eg. `releaseVersion = '2.15.1-2.1-dev'` will tag as `r2.15.1-2.1`  use an annotated tag, e.g.
+    `````bash
+    git tag -a r2.15.1-2.1 -m "Release for streamer-1-20"
+    git push tivo-pvt r2.16.1-2.1
+    `````

-1. Create a new topic branch, `t-update-version-maj.min.micro-patch`.
-Only patch should change for TiVo code change releases
+2. Create a new release update topic branch, `t-update-version-2.15.1-2.1`. for the file updates.

-1. Update `ExoPlayerLibraryInfo.java` and `constants.gradle` (see above)
+3. Update `ExoPlayerLibraryInfo.java` and `constants.gradle` (see above)

-1. Use git history (`git log --pretty=format:"%h %ad | %s%d [%an]" --graph --date=short release`) to update the [RELEASENOTES](https://github.com/tivocorp/exoplayerprvt/blob/release/RELEASENOTES.md), follow the pattern
+4. Use git history and highlight the significant new features and bug fixes to update the [RELEASENOTES](https://github.com/tivocorp/exoplayerprvt/blob/release/RELEASENOTES.md).
+Follow the pattern in the RELEASENOTES file.
+The command below logs the changes between two tags in markdown list format:

+    ```bash
+    git log --pretty=format:"* [%h -- %s](https://github.com/tivocorp/exoplayerprvt/commit/%h)" r2.15.1-2.0..r2.15.1-2.1
+    ```

-1. Submit the branch with a pull request, only these three files should be in the pull request
+5. Submit the branch with a pull request, only these three files should be in the pull request

+6. Create a second branch, you can base it from the release update topic branch and in it update the  `ExoPlayerLibraryInfo.java` and `constants.gradle` in it to the **next** open version number as a dev version,  eg. `2.15.1-2.2-dev`.
+This makes sure merges that follow the release don't tigger a build that overwrites the release artifact
 1. Once the pull request is complete, create a new release.
 Use [releases](https://github.com/tivocorp/exoplayerprvt/releases)
-1. Verify the Jenkins build has run successfully and published the artifact
+1. Verify the Jenkins build has run successfully, for this check the [release branch commits](https://github.com/tivocorp/exoplayerprvt/commits/release/)  and follow the green check mark to the Jenkins build, it must have a succesful publish step.
 1. Update `//d-flash/clientcore/mainline/platform/video/video/lib/dependencies/android/gradle.properties` locally and verify client-core build.
 1. Code-collab and checkin this `gradle.properties`
 1. Notify the [`#exoplayer-dev`](https://xperi.slack.com/archives/CMDELMCUC) Slack group.